Scandinavian design: In Sweden

 Swedish design is considered minimalist, with an emphasis on functionality and simple clean lines.
 This has applied especially to furniture.
 Sweden is known for traditional crafts including glass and Sami handicrafts.
-Swedish design was pioneered by Anders Beckman (graphics), Bruno Mathsson (furniture), Märta Måås-Fjetterström and Astrid Sampe (textiles), and Sixten Sason (industrial).
+Swedish design was pioneered by Anders Beckman^{sv} (graphics), Bruno Mathsson (furniture), Märta Måås-Fjetterström and Astrid Sampe (textiles), and Sixten Sason (industrial design).

-Organisations that promote design in Sweden are Svensk Form, the Swedish Society of Crafts and Design, founded in 1845; the Swedish Industrial Design Foundation, known as SVID; the Swedish Arts Council; and the Swedish Centre for Architecture and Design (known as ArkDes) on the island of Skeppsholmen in Stockholm, beside the modern art museum.
+Organisations that promote design in Sweden include Svensk Form^{sv}, the Swedish Society of Crafts and Design, founded in 1845; the Swedish Industrial Design Foundation^{sv}, known as SVID; the Swedish Arts Council; and the Swedish Centre for Architecture and Design (known as ArkDes) on the island of Skeppsholmen in Stockholm, beside the Moderna Museet.